geluso/slack_typing_indicator/README.md

 Requires exporting environment variable `SLACK_API_TOKEN`.

 Visit [Slack's website to generate tokens](https://api.slack.com/custom-integrations/legacy-tokens).
+Make sure you're logged in via their web client in order to get tokens for different workspaces to appear.

 Add the token you get there to your `.bash_profile`